Unity-Technologies/com.unity.cinemachine/README.md

             * To introduce a new feature or bug fix, increment the minor version (X.**Y**.Z)
             * To introduce a breaking API change, increment the major version (**X**.Y.Z)
-            * The pacth version (X.Y.**Z**), is reserved for sustainable engineering use only.
+            * The patch version (X.Y.**Z**), is reserved for sustainable engineering use only.

         * `"unity"`: Unity Version your package is compatible with.
 (Example: `"2018.1"`)

-        * `"description"`: Description of your package, which will appear in the Package Manager UI.
+        * `"description"`: Description of your package.
+This appears in the Package Manager UI.

     * Optional fields:

         * `"dependencies"`: List of packages this package depends on.
-All dependencies will also be downloaded and loaded in a project, alongside your package.
+All dependencies will also be downloaded and loaded in a project with your package.
 Here's an example:
         ```
         dependencies: {
           "com.unity.ads": "1.0.0"